polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 ## Unresolved Questions

-- Consider merging `mul` into `msm` (MSM with a single element is equivalent to scalar multiplication).
+- Consider merging `mul` into `msm` since an MSM with a single element is a scalar multiplication.
 - Should Bandersnatch expose only Twisted Edwards operations, or keep Short Weierstrass as well?
   - Our ring-vrf implementation uses TE only